U.S. government could miss payments as soon as Dec. 21 -think tank

 By Jason Lange

-The think tank's projection, based on updated official data on tax receipts and government spending, underscores the mounting pressure on President Joe Biden's Democratic Party to find a way to raise the $28.9 trillion debt limit and avoid the economic calamity that could come with missed payments.
+The Bipartisan Policy Center's projection, based on updated official data on tax receipts and government spending, underscores the mounting pressure on President Joe Biden's Democratic Party to find a way to raise the statutory $28.9 trillion debt limit and avoid the heavy economic repercussions that could come with missed payments.

+Congressional leaders including Senate Majority Leader Chuck Schumer and his Republican counterpart, Mitch McConnell, are now exploring the possibility of linking the debt ceiling to the National Defense Authorization Act, according to a person familiar with the matter.

+The annual defense policy bill, which has become law for 60 straight years, is widely expected to pass despite recent procedural hurdles.
+Leaders of both parties are looking at whether attaching a debt ceiling measure to the NDAA could help overcome partisan differences that raised concerns about a possible default earlier this year, the source said.

-Congress passed legislation on Thursday to fund the government through mid-February, averting the risk of a partial government shutdown this week.
-But lawmakers have yet to address the fact that they have authorized more borrowing and spending than their debt limit allows.
+Congress passed legislation on Thursday to fund the government through mid-February, averting the risk of a partial government shutdown for now.
+But the task of bridging partisan differences over the debt limit could prove more difficult and pose risks that are far more severe.

 "Congress would be flirting with financial disaster if it leaves for the holiday recess without addressing the debt limit," said Shai Akabas, the Washington-based Bipartisan Policy Center's director of economic policy.